Please follow these instructions for your animal's appointment:

 How can chiropractic help my pet?

 Chiropractic can help your pet live a healthier life.
 It can help with performance animals including agility dogs, ranch dogs and working horses as well as your beloved companion.
-Both Dr. Leigh, Dr. Gina & Dr. Lenz have post-graduate training to treat animals.
-Dr. Leigh & Dr. Lenz are Certified Veterinary Chiropractitioners and Dr. Gina is a certified through the American Chiropractic Veterinary Association.
+Dr. Lenz has post-graduate training to treat animals.
+Dr. Lenz is a Certified Veterinary Chiropractitioner and is certified through the American Chiropractic Veterinary Association.
 We will work with your veterinarian to help your pet become healthier, stronger and pain-free.

 How do I know if my pet needs to be adjusted?